jmjjg/phpcs-standards/Standards/Cake2/README.md

 ### Cake2.Classes.AppUses.MissingParentClass

-Every class in a CakePHP 2.x file should have access to the parent class, either directly or through an App::uses call.
+This error is given for every class that extends a class that is not accessible, either directly directly or through an App::uses call.

 ### Cake2.Classes.AppUses.AlreadyImported

-Checks if the class has already been imported in the file.
+This warning is given for every class that is imported more than once in the file (with the same type and plugin).

 ### Cake2.Classes.AppUses.AlreadyImportedDifferent

-Checks if the class has already been imported in the file, type and plugin dependant.
+This warning is given for every class that is imported more than once in the file (with a different type or plugin).

 ### Cake2.Classes.AppUses.WrongType

-Every type used in an App::uses call is correct by checking it on a list.
+This error is given for every unknown type used in an App::uses call.

 ## Build targets